 It’s only human to think we lack what we need or want.
 After everything we accomplish in a day, it’s easy to focus on the things that went wrong or what we don’t have.
 When I take the time to think about what I’m grateful for, it helps refocus my feelings from negative to positive.
 At first, I have to admit that I was skeptical of this practice.
 Surely there are more sophisticated ways to cope with negative emotions than recounting blessings like a second-grader on Thanksgiving?
 But gratitude works wonders in reorienting one’s perspective.
 At first, I was only looking for things to be grateful for so that I would have something to write down at the end of each day.
 However, I gradually realized that this train of thought wasn’t just limited to the end of the day–I was practicing it all day long!
 Constantly training your brain to look for positive aspects will result in a much happier and more peaceful life.
 That’s an offer I’ll take!

 How do you keep yourself in good health?
-Share your tips and tricks down below!
+Share your steps to a healthy lifestyle down below!

 Want to stay healthy like Jaime Petkanics?
 Here’s her secret!